 If you’re a generalist freelance travel writer who has always written for newspapers and magazines, you can do one of three things.
 1) Delay the reckoning by lowering your cost of living or working twice as hard, 2) give up, or 3) adapt.
-(By earning less than you used to, by specializing in a niche that’s underserved, or by taking control of your income by owning a business instead of being a pen for hire.)
+(By earning less than you used to, by specializing in a niche that’s underserved, or by taking control of your income by owning a business instead of being a pen for hire, etc.)

-There are still factory workers pulling in upper middle class salaries.
+There are still factory workers pulling in upper-middle-class salaries.
 But they’re working for a new kind of employer—probably technical or specialized—or they have an ownership stake in the company.

-There are more travel writers now making an upper middle class salary than there have ever been.
+There are more travel writers now making an upper-middle-class salary than there have ever been.
 But now most of them are running their own personal publishing enterprise, paying less and less attention to the old gatekeepers in those fancy New York or London offices.

-[Flickr photo by Sean Marshall]
+[Top Flickr photo by Sean Marshall]